 Puppies need to eat, and they need a durable bowl that’s easy to clean to hold their kibble.
 Make sure you get at least two bowls, one for food and one for water.
 Your dog always needs to have access to water, so depending on your living circumstances, you might want to get a second water bowl (for example if you live on a big property, or if you need one for outside the house too).

 Bowls should be made of food-safe material, like ceramic, stainless steel, or food-safe plastic.
 Ideally, you also want the bowls to be slide and flip resistant, as this can help to reduce the mess your dog will sometimes make when eating and drinking.

 Our favourite budget-friendly dog bowls.
 Stainless steel, simple design and slide resistant.

-We found this pretty handmade bowl on Etsy, shipped from Melbourne.
+We found this pretty personalised dog bowl on Etsy, shipped from Darwin.

 This elevated dog bowl stand is great for large dog breeds.

 Don’t forget to ask what food your puppy is currently being fed before you bring your new dog home.
 It’s important to stick to the same brand initially because drastic diet changes can cause upset tummies in puppies.

 To safely change your puppy’s food, you need to do it gradually.
 Keep feeding your dog’s regular diet at the start, and if you do want to change it, change it slowly.

 For example, start with mixing the new and the old food at feeding times, but make sure you incorporate a higher percentage of the old food.
 Make it about 3/4 of the current food with 1/4 of the new food.
 Do that for about three days, then make it 50/50 for another three days.
 After that, give your puppy 3/4 of the new food and 1/4 of the old food.